Hummus Recipe

 Can I make hummus without a food processor?

-Yes, you can make hummus without a food processor by using a blender, immersion blender, or even by hand with a potato masher or fork.
-While using a food processor yields the smoothest results, these other methods can still produce a delicious and creamy hummus, though the texture may be slightly less uniform.
+Yes, you can make hummus without a food processor by using an immersion blender, mortar and pestle or potato masher.
+The food processor is the fastest with the smoothest results, but these other methods totally work.

 Final plated dish showing hummus with olive oil and garnished with paprika and parsley and an thin torn pita dipping into it.